 - Copyright Agency may use and disclose your Copyright Agency membership and Copyright Agency licence scheme participation to its licensees and toother collecting societies and rightsholder associations;

-- Copyright Agency may disclose the amount of your Copyright Agency payments to other relevant rightsholders or their agents.
-This includes where the requesting party holds any right of copyright – for example, we may inform authors of payments made to their publishers and publishers of payments made to authors for works for which the publisher has only the bare right to publish;
+- Copyright Agency may disclose the fact that you have received a Copyright Agency payment to other authors or publishers or their agents (that have an interest in your work) – for example, we may inform authors of payments made to their publishers and publishers of payments made to authors;

 - Copyright Agency may exchange personal information with other collecting societies and rights holder associations in order to distribute payments to rightsholders and to claim payments under foreign schemes or for foreign use;

-- Copyright Agency may disclose your personal information to third party research companies for the purposes of its usage surveys;
+- Copyright Agency may disclose your personal information to third party research companies for the purposes of its usage and market research surveys;

 - Copyright Agency may disclose your personal information to independent auditors engaged to audit Copyright Agency’s operational practices;

 - Copyright Agency may disclose personal information to third party legal providers, including the Arts Law Centre of Australia, for the purpose of supporting its services to members;

-- Copyright Agency may disclose your personal information on its website and otherwise to the public for the purposes of identifying recipients of awards and winners of competitions and represented artists for licensing requests;
+- Copyright Agency may disclose your personal information on the Websites and otherwise to the public for the purposes of identifying recipients of awards and winners of competitions and represented artists for licensing requests;

-- Copyright Agency may, in accordance with our dispute resolution process disclose information relevant to your Copyright Agency payments including the amount of payments to other persons with an interest in your works or to their agents or to external mediators or experts, for the purpose of resolving or assisting in resolution of disputes between members;
+- Copyright Agency may, in accordance with our dispute resolution process, disclose information relevant to your payments including the amount of payments to other persons with an apparent interest in your works or to their agents, or to external mediators or experts, for the purpose of resolving or assisting in resolution of disputes between members;

 - Copyright Agency may be required to disclose your personal information to law enforcement bodies, or as otherwise authorised in section 6.2 of the APPs.
 However, Copyright Agency is obliged to notify the Commonwealth Government of any subpoena, warrant or other request made by a foreign court or other foreign authority for the disclosure of personal information and may not disclose such information without the prior written consent of the Commonwealth Government; and